ak1n/GlacierProtocol/README.md

 * this is a fork of Glacier by ak1n
 * modifications in this fork need further auditing and testing
-* protocol documentation to go along with software modifications not yet completed
+* protocol documentation to go along with proposed protocol modifications not yet completed

 ## ak1n modifications
 * source repository: https://github.com/GlacierProtocol/GlacierProtocol